 If you are in the St. Louis area, there are many options when it comes to fences for your home (and fence contractors).
 No wonder, given the many different styles of homes in the area.
 But how do you choose what will add the most beauty and value to your home?
 In truth, there’s no better source than a reputable St. Louis fence company.

 When looking for a fence for your home or commercial property, looks and cost are important, naturally.
 But the cost of maintaining your fence should play a large role in your decision, too.
 A low-maintenance fence can be a better investment in the long run without sacrificing security, style, or privacy.

 Privacy fencing can be an important part of your home and property.
 Not only does it contribute to your peace and security, it can also increase the value of your home.
 Here we have some privacy fence ideas to get you started, as well as what to look for in privacy fence installation.

 Looking to improve the look of your home, but on a budget?
-The look of a stone or rock fence can do a lot to improve your landscaping…but stone itself can be costly, especially with installation.
+The look of a stone or rock fence can do a lot to improve your landscaping…but the stone itself can be costly, especially with the installation.
 Faux stone fences can give you the same look in a way that’s eco-friendly and budget-friendly.

 In fact, faux stone fences and faux brick fences are becoming more and more common in today’s housing markets.
 Here’s why: Read More

 If you’re considering a new fence for your yard, you’ve probably looked at the usual choices: Wood, steel, chain link.
 But stone is one of the oldest fencing materials in the world, mostly because of its striking appearance, strength, and ability to protect your property.
 Today’s simulated stone fence offers all of this, but with easier installation and more value on the dollar.